Gas and oil

 Gravity and subsidence monitoring has successfully been carried out over 10 producing hydrocarbon fields offshore Norway, some for 20 years.
 9 of the projects are still ongoing.

-list of fields with gravity and subsidence monitoring offshore norway.
+List of fields with gravity and subsidence monotoring offshore Norway.

-map showing the location of fields with gravity and subsidence monitoring offshore norway.
+Map showing the location of fields with gravity.

 Mikkel is a gas-condensate field with initially 23 billion Sm3 (1 TCF) gas.
 Vevatne et al., (2012) described results from gravity and subsidence surveys in 2006 and 2011.
 Intra-survey repeatabilities were about 2 μGal and 2 mm after 2-3 visits were made at each location during each survey.
 Subsidence of up to 2 cm was measured over 5 years, having a signal/noise ratio of 5-10.
 Gravity reduction of up to 4 μGal over the northern part of the reservoir (after subsidence correction) is caused by a stronger negative gas depletion signal than the positive water influx signal.